nguyenmv2/raas/docs/frontend.md

 	yarn install

 This will install all required dependencies for this project.
 If all is well you can start your development version of frontend by issuing `yarn start` from command line (or running the provided `frontend-start` script in the main directory).
-It should start your browser and point you to [Bootzooka home page](http://0.0.0.0:3000/#/).
+It should start your browser and point you to [Raas home page](http://0.0.0.0:3000/#/).

 ## Development